cassgvp/github-for-collaborative-documentation/docs/tut/5-Make-your-own-documentation.md

 ## 7. Clone your repository to make a local copy

-Now dig into your chosen themes "how to" guide to learn how to structure, or, find someone who's using the same theme and copy theirs!

-Pro-tip: Search for the "theme tag" which is often automatically rendered (and not removable) from free jekyll theme sites.
-For example: "This site uses Just the Docs".
+At the moment, your repository exists only online.
+This is fine for basic editing, but it you want to be able to work on your site and documentation offline, you'll want to have a copy of everything on your own computer.
+You can also use some neat tools for editing markdown once you have a copy of the repository locally.

+Getting a local copy of your repository is called "cloning" in GitHub terms.

+To clone your repository to your local computer, click the "Code" button on your GitHub page, and click the button to copy the https address of your repository.

+Next in your terminal navigate to where you want your repository code to live and enter the below:
+> git clone [https address for your repo]

+Boom!
+You have a local copy of your code 💃.

 ![gif-clone-repo](../../img/gifs/clone-repo.gif)

+Now dig into the "how to" guide of your chosen theme to learn what you can add to make your pages site 💯.

+Pro-tip: Search the internet for examples where other people have used the same theme as you, then did about in their GitHub repository to see how they achieved it.
+You can simply search for the "theme tag" which is often automatically rendered (and not removable) from free jekyll theme sites.
+For example: "This site uses Just the Docs, a documentation theme for Jekyll."

+In the below I've edited my repo in atom.
+I've added a few pages, and the front matter (text at the top) to define the order I want pages to appear in, and whether they should have sub-pages ("children").

+Once you've made a few changes, simply add, commit and push them to your repo!

 ![gif-add-pages](../../img/gifs/add-pages.gif)

+It takes a little while for your pushed changes to appear on your site (especially if they are more complex things than adding/removing words).
+Be patient ⏳.
+Wait for them to arrive and see what you have created!

 ![gif-check-render](../../img/gifs/check-render.gif)

+## 8. Tweak your theme and content as you wish!

+You are now a GitHub Pages and documentation hero! 🙌🏻 🙌🏼 🙌🏽 🙌🏾 🙌🏿

+Edit your pages and play with your theme.
+Don't forget to add, commit and push at regular intervals to see how your changes have taken effect.
+It might be easiest to start with little changes and get your structure right before attempting anything to grand!

+Some themes prefer just markdown, but most (maybe all?!) will also accept html, so anything which can be achieved in html can also go into your GitHub Pages site.

+Go forth and document, with version control! 🤘🏻 🤘🏼 🤘🏽 🤘🏾 🤘🏿